jefthepogi/source-website/README.md

 3. **Run the standard frontend development server:**
-If you are only working on UI components and do not need to test backend API endpoints (Cloudflare Functions), run standard Vite:
+With the latest node (v26), Cloudflare plugin is now embedded within the Vite ecosystem, which makes testing backend API endpoints like Cloudflare Functions seamless.
+Run standard Vite script:
 ```bash
 npm run dev
 ```

-The application will be available at `http://localhost:5173`.
+The application will typically be available at `http://localhost:5173`.
 4. **Run the full-stack environment (Frontend + Cloudflare Functions):**
 To test features like the Admin Invitation system that rely on server-side Cloudflare Functions, you must use Wrangler to simulate the Cloudflare edge environment.
 ```bash